 The project team has created initial design options for improvements to key streets in the plan area, with a focus on Grove and Polk streets.
-Further interagency refinement of these street design concepts will resume in summer 2019, pending in-depth traffic analysis currently being conducted by SFMTA.
+Further interagency refinement of these street design concepts is currently underway and includes in-depth traffic analysis by SFMTA.
 Two key street design concepts integral to the plan are: